ammarhakim/gkyl-doc/source/dev/modalbasis.rst

 where the angle brackets indicate integration over the hypercube :math:`I_d`.
 In this note I describe some common operations that are needed while working with these basis sets.
-(All of this relatively straighforward stuff, but it is good to write it down somewhere).
+(All of this relatively straightforward stuff, but it is good to write it down somewhere).

 .. contents::